Simple Linear Regression – How to Use It

 • Calculate the slope and intercept:

-Using the equation of the line (y = mx + b), determine the slope (m) and intercept (b) of the regression line.
-The slope represents the change in price for each unit increase in size, while the intercept represents the price of a house with a size of zero.
+Use (y = mx + b) to determine the slope (m) and intercept (b) of the regression line.
+The slope represents the change in price for each unit increase in size, the intercept represents the price of a size 0 house.

 • Evaluate the regression line:

-Check the goodness-of-fit of the regression line by calculating the correlation coefficient (r) and the coefficient of determination (r-squared).
-These measures will indicate how well the regression line fits the data and how much of the variation in price can be explained by the variation in size.
+Check the goodness-of-fit of the regression line by calculating the correlation coefficient (r) and the coefficient of determination to indicate how well the regression line fits the data.

-Once you have calculated the simple linear regression for this situation, you can use it to make predictions about the price of a house based on its size.6
+Once you have calculated the simple linear regression for this situation, you can use it to make predictions about the price of a house based on its size.

 If you wanted to know the price of a house that was 2,000 square feet in size, you could use the equation of the regression line to estimate the price: